Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Robustness check

 Compared to Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap}, which uses predicted higher rivals' attempt weights, Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best} incorporates a bootstrap procedure to account for uncertainty in predicted higher rival attempt weights.
-This leads to slightly larger standard errors but consistent point estimates and signs.
+Standard errors are broadly similar in magnitude (some coefficients are larger and others are smaller), while point estimates and signs remain consistent.
 Notably, the male coefficient in the second attempt shifts from –1.279 to –1.477, and pressure from higher-ranked rivals in the second attempt is stable, reinforcing the robustness of competitive pressure effects.
 Similarly, the effect of pressure from higher-ranked rivals in the third attempt remains stable (0.407 vs. 0.409 in Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap}).
 The stability of estimates confirms the validity of the benchmark results even when accounting for prediction uncertainty.